timiTao/poc-io-streams/README.md

 ## Today I Learned

 This is a little longer list as was initial to this PoC
-* till now I read
+* till now, I read
     * [Transaction outbox pattern](https://microservices.io/patterns/data/transactional-outbox.html)
     * [Exactly one processing](https://www.confluent.io/blog/exactly-once-semantics-are-possible-heres-how-apache-kafka-does-it/)